b-ramsey/homebrew-kali/README.md

 The ultimate goal is to brew all major Kali Linux tools (not already present in homebrew/homebrew).

 # Development Plan
 The development plan for this repository is as follows.
-Scritps are not guaranteed to work until Skeleton Scripts has been crossed off the list.
+Scritps are not guaranteed to work until 'Head-Only Installs' has been crossed off the list.

-* Skeleton scripts (not working)
+* ~~Skeleton scripts (not working)~~
-* Head-Only installs
+* Head-Only Installs
 * Full Formulae

 # Usage